Relocating Your Photography Business: My Journey from California to Colorado

 Networking with photographers in your new location can be incredibly beneficial.
 These connections provide a deeper understanding of the local market dynamics and can often lead to referrals.
 I joined a ton of photography groups online until I found my favorites.

 These events provide a fantastic opportunity to connect with fellow photographers, learn about new locations, and expand your portfolio to include fresh, exciting settings.
 Workshops often offer valuable insights, mentorship, and hands-on experience that can elevate your photography skills.
 At the same time, the connections you make at these gatherings can lead to collaborations and referrals, further bolstering your presence in your new community.
 If you can, find a intimate retreat hosted in your new location before you even move there.
-They’re often expensive but in my experience, so worth it to gain new content, location ideas and build connections.
+While these retreats can be an investment, they’re often worth it for the chance to explore breathtaking locations, gain inspiration, and establish meaningful connections before you’ve even settled in.

 7. Scout New Locations: